seanelliott86/personal-site/src/blog/2018-06-08_WCAG-2-1-new-guidelines-simplified-3dbd566fcc96.md

 tags: []
 ---

-Some times I feel information needs to be simplified, written down with crayons and bright colours just to help people understand is being spoken about, Homer Simpson is a prime example.
+Sometimes I feel information needs to be simplified and written down using crayons and bright colours just to help everyone else understand what is being spoken about, Homer Simpson is a prime example.

 > **Dr. Julius Hibbert:**
 > Homer, I’m afraid you’ll have to undergo a coronary bypass operation.
 > **Homer Simpson:**
 > Say it in English, Doc!
+>
 > **Dr. Julius Hibbert:**
 > You’re going to need open-heart surgery.
 > **Homer Simpson:**
 > Spare me your medical mumbo jumbo!
+>
 > **Dr. Julius Hibbert:**
 > We’re going to cut you open and tinker with your ticker.
 > **Homer Simpson:**